CCPM-IO/.github/CONTRIBUTING.md

 ## PR template

-TODO: Link to PR template
+There is a PR template in the .github repository that will be propagated to every repository under the CCPM organization.

 ## PR guidelines

 In general, one PR should close one issue.
 Each issue should contain a single task, the smallest unit of development that can be tested.
 A PR should be made to address each and every issue that is created.
 This generally means each PR will change a relatively small amount of code and will not be overly cumbersome to review.
 This may not always be the case for new features, and a reviewer always reserves the right to request a PR be split into multiple PRs.